 \subsubsection{Decoder-based approach}

-We used the same models as in the NER experiments, excluding code-specific models, as the prompts contain both natural language text and executable code, for which general-purpose models appear more appropriate.
-The results in Table~\ref{table.el_other_res_2} show that decoder-based approaches, with or without context, perform worse than the string-to-string approach overall.
-Models used without context achieve the lowest scores, indicating limited effectiveness for the linking task in this setting.
-Adding context systematically improves performance for both models, leading to gains in precision, recall, and F1.
-However, despite these improvements, the results remain below those of the string-to-string approach. \\
+We used the same models as in the NER experiments, excluding code-specific ones, since prompts combine natural language and code, making general-purpose models more suitable.
+As shown in Table~\ref{table.el_other_res_2}, decoder-based approaches, with or without context, perform worse than the string-to-string method overall.
+Without context, models achieve the lowest scores.
+Adding context consistently improves precision, recall, and F1, but results still remain below the string-to-string baseline.